Daryl McMahon

 McMahon represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Football Championship.
-Starting as a midfielder his career at West Ham United, he switched to Port Vale in 2004 after failing to make a first team appearance for West Ham.
-Later in the year he moved on to Leyton Orient, where he would remain for three years.
+Starting as a midfielder his career at West Ham United, he switched to Port Vale in 2004 after failing to make a first-team appearance for West Ham.
+Later in the year, he moved on to Leyton Orient, where he would remain for three years.
 He then spent two seasons at Stevenage Borough, moving on to Cambridge United and then Farnborough in 2009.
-Two years later he moved on to Boreham Wood, and seven months later to Eastleigh.
+Two years later, he moved on to Boreham Wood, and seven months later, he moved to Eastleigh.
 He has also played for Torquay United and Notts County on loan.
-He switched to Dover Athletic in September 2012, before signing for Ebbsfleet United in June 2013.
+He switched to Dover Athletic in September 2012 before signing for Ebbsfleet United in June 2013.
 He rejoined Boreham Wood in January 2015 before returning to Ebbsfleet as manager three months later.

 He managed Ebbsfleet from April 2015 to November 2018 and won promotion out of the National League South play-offs in 2017.
-He was appointed as manager of English Football League side Macclesfield Town in August 2019, but tendered his resignation in January 2020 amidst a financial crisis at the club.
+He was appointed as manager of English Football League side Macclesfield Town in August 2019 but tendered his resignation in January 2020 amidst a financial crisis at the club.
 He then took charge at National League side Dagenham & Redbridge, remaining at the club until February 2023.
+He took charge at Hornchurch in January 2024 and led the club to the Isthmian League Premier Division title at the end of the 2023–24 season.

 Playing career

 West Ham United

 McMahon started his youth career at the age of seven with Neilstown Rangers, before moving on to Cherry Orchard and then Belvedere.
 McMahon then began his career as a trainee with West Ham United, turning professional in August 2002.
-In need of first team experience, he joined League Two Torquay United on loan in March 2004, making his debut as a late substitute for Martin Gritton in the 2–2 home draw with Yeovil Town on 3 April 2004.
+In need of first-team experience, he joined League Two Torquay United on loan in March 2004, making his debut as a late substitute for Martin Gritton in the 2–2 home draw with Yeovil Town on 3 April 2004.
 However, that was to be his only game for the "Gulls" as he returned to West Ham two weeks early, seemingly at his own request.

 Port Vale

 He was released by West Ham at the end of the 2003–04 season and joined Martin Foyle's League One Port Vale on non-contract terms in September 2004.
-He struggled to establish himself at Vale Park and dropped down a division to join Leyton Orient on a free transfer two months later, after rejecting a further short-term deal at Port Vale.
+He struggled to establish himself at Vale Park.
+He dropped down a division to join Leyton Orient on a free transfer two months later, after rejecting a further short-term deal at Port Vale.
 Teammate Dean Smith had set up the move to Brisbane Road and would himself join Orient soon after.